What to do if your basement floods

 For 24-hour emergency assistance with a sanitary sewer flood in your home, call Utilities Kingston at 613-546-1181.
 We will check the sanitary sewer collection system, ensure it's working properly, and correct any issues we may find.

-Homeowners own the sewer pipe from the home’s plumbing system to the property line.
-If the problem is with this, or other components of your home's plumbing, you will need to contact a licensed plumber.
+Property owners are responsible for the sewer pipe from the home’s plumbing system to the property line.
+If the problem is with this, or other components of your home's plumbing, charges may apply.
 View a demarcation diagram showing home owner and utility responsibilities.

 Storm sewer problem?
 Contact the City of Kingston